 Discuss both these views and give your opinion.

-For the past decade, parents, students and psychologists have clashed over the issue where should children be educated in single-sex schools or in the same schools.
+For the past decade, parents, students, and psychologists have clashed over the issue of whether children should be educated in single-sex schools or in the same schools.
 I believe that education in single-sex schools is more efficient for boys and girls for two reasons.

 First, boys and girls have the big difference in mental development.
 Some research shows that a girl’s brain is different from a boy’s brain.
-If you accept that premise, coeducation probably will not work satisfactory for every child.
-For example, I studied with female and male and I remember that in primary school girls could perceive information more easily than boys; however, in high school boys was definitely more successful.
-Moreover, coeducation does have the advantage of being politically acceptable at the same time it has not anything with improvement of academic performance.
+If you accept that premise, coeducation probably will not work satisfactorily for every child.
+For example, I studied with female and male and I remembered that in primary school girls could process information more easily than boys; however, in high school boys were definitely more successful.
+Moreover, coeducation does have the advantage of being politically acceptable; at the same time, it does not have anything with improvement of academic performance.

-The second reason to support the education is single-sex schools is that it helps students to achieve good results and focus on study.
-It is fact that boys feel more comfortable and self-confident in single-sex schools, because they do not need to show off and worry about what the girls might think.
-For instance, it was really hard to concentrate on study in my class, because I always thought about opinions of others.
-Thus, male and female become more competitive in a single-sex setting.
+The second reason to support the education in single-sex schools is that it helps students to achieve good results and focus on study.
+It is a fact that boys feel more comfortable and self-confident in single-sex schools, because they do not need to show off and worry about what the girls might think.
+For instance, it was really hard to concentrate on studying in my class, because I always thought about opinions of others.
+Thus, males and females become more competitive in a single-sex setting.

-In conclusion, children become more successful to be educated in separate classes, because it helps them break down gender stereotypes.
-Moreover, single-sex education is a good way to encourage children to be enthusiastic, to be curious and self-confident.
+In conclusion, children would become more successful if educated in separate classes, because it helps them break down gender stereotypes.
+Moreover, single-sex education is a good way to encourage children to be enthusiastic, curious, and self-confident.